Credible-interval-based adaptive Bayesian quantum frequency estimation for entanglement-enhanced atomic clocks: Robustness against detection noise

-In this section, we show how the dephasing during Ramsey interrogation and detection noise affect the detection, which are the two main limitations for realizing practical GHZ-state-based sensors.
-Despite both can lead to the contrast reduction, however we find that using interaction-based readout with sign measurement can be much more robust against these noises than using conventional parity measurement.
+In the following, we show how detection noise affects the detection, which is one of the main limitations for realizing practical GHZ-state-based sensors, especially for the parity measurement.
+Despite the fact that both methods can lead to a reduction in contrast, we find that using interaction-based readout with sign measurement is significantly more robust against these noises than conventional parity measurement.

-First, we consider the influence of dephasing during the free Ramsey interrogation process under Hamiltonian of $H_0 = \delta \hat{J}_z$.
-In the presence of dephasing, the time-evolution of the system can be described by the following master equation~\cite{huelga1997improvement,dorner2012quantum},

-where the Lindblad operator $\hat{L}=\hat{J}_z$, $\rho$ is the density operator and $\gamma$ is the decay rate of collective dephasing.
-For processes as in Eq.~\eqref{eq:p_parity} and ~\eqref{eq:p_sign}, the ideal case without dephasing is $\gamma = 0$.
-While in the presence of dephasing with $\gamma>0$, both protocols suffer from a contrast reduction